ufidon/its330/labs/lab08/README.md

    * memory A : memory B: memory C = process A : process B : process C
    * memory A + memory B + memory C <= total pages

-5. Reading and writing(Optional)
+5. (10%) Reading and writing
-   1. Read the article [Virtual memory](https://en.wikipedia.org/wiki/Virtual_memory), write a summary about
+   1. (4%) Read the article [Virtual memory](https://en.wikipedia.org/wiki/Virtual_memory), write a summary about
       1. the advantages and disadvantages of virtual memory,
       2. the steps that operating systems used to handle page fault.
-   2. Read the article [Thrashing](https://en.wikipedia.org/wiki/Thrashing_(computer_science)), write a summary about the causes and solutions of thrashing.
+   2. (3%) Read the article [Thrashing](https://en.wikipedia.org/wiki/Thrashing_(computer_science)), write a summary about the causes and solutions of thrashing.
-   3. Read the article [Bélády's anomaly](https://en.wikipedia.org/wiki/B%C3%A9l%C3%A1dy%27s_anomaly), write a summary about whether Belady's anomaly happens in FIFO, OPT and LRU.
+   3. (3%) Read the article [Bélády's anomaly](https://en.wikipedia.org/wiki/B%C3%A9l%C3%A1dy%27s_anomaly), write a summary about whether Belady's anomaly happens in FIFO, OPT and LRU.

+   You may refer to Google search, or [OSC9e Chapter 9](https://www.os-book.com/OS9/slide-dir/index.html), or [OSC10e Chapter 10](https://www.os-book.com/OS10/slide-dir/index.html) for further information.

 ## References